(Originally published on Issue 58 April 2018)

 It re-enters itself only to find God and to pray for its brothers and sisters and for itself.

 It must live constantly “emptied” because it is totally “in love” with God’s will … and in love with the will of its neighbour, who it wants to serve for God.
 A servant does only what his or her Master commands.

 This idea of being empty, nothing, in front of our brother or sister, and in front of God, is a constant theme in Chiara Lubich’s writings.

-Humility may seem an impossible virtue to acquire, but if, in the present moment, I make myself completely empty in front of my brother or sister who is speaking to me, then, in that moment I am living humility.
+Humility may seem an impossible virtue to acquire, but if, in the present moment, I make myself completely empty in front of my brother or sister who is speaking to me, then, at that moment I am living humility.
 The acid test of my humility is how I react to criticism or negative comments made about me.
-Sometimes I may say to others that I am useless, or no good at this or that.
+Sometimes I may say to others that I am useless or no good at this or that.
 If I am humble I will be happy to accept such comments and agree with what is said about me by others, if I am still proud I will reject them and feel hurt and offended.

 Humbleness: An Islamic perspective